pottereric/pottereric.github.com/_posts/2015-08-09-A-C#-developers-impressions-of-swift.markdown

 ## Overall Impressions ##

 Having only spent a few days with it, I really enjoyed the Swift language.
 The syntax is terse, but sensible.
 It has many of the features of the most modern languages without felling entirely foreign.
-I allowed me to mix some functional features into object oriented code.
+It allowed me to mix some functional features into object oriented code.

 I suppose the highest praise that I can give it is that I hope to write more of it in the future.